ultralytics/ultralytics/docs/en/integrations/roboflow.md

 ### What services does Roboflow offer for collecting YOLOv8 training data?

 Roboflow provides two key services for collecting YOLOv8 training data: [Universe](https://universe.roboflow.com/?ref=ultralytics) and [Collect](https://roboflow.com/collect?ref=ultralytics).
 Universe offers access to over 250,000 vision datasets, while Collect helps you gather images using a webcam and automated prompts.
-Learn more about these services [here](#gather-data-for-training-a-custom-yolov8-model).

 ### How can I manage and analyze my YOLOv8 dataset using Roboflow?